Flying As a Career

 About 9% of pilots expect to leave their profession, and 90% of these respondents expect to do so in the next 3 years.

-Some observers believe the aviation industry is on the verge of a technological revolution, with changes within the next few years being far greater than was experienced in the preceding 20 or 30 years.
+Some observers believe6 the aviation industry is on the verge of a technological revolution, with changes within the next few years being far greater than was experienced in the preceding 20 or 30 years.

 NASA is predicting a major revolution in aircraft design.